Visit The National Museum of Computing

 General Opening Times

-Below are the normal opening times, but please check the current opening times for details of opening over the next few weeks.
+Below are the normal opening times, but please check here for details of opening over the next few weeks.

 The Colossus and Tunny Galleries are open daily.

 The rest of TNMOC is normally open to the public on Thursday, Saturday and Sunday afternoons.
 (12 noon-4pm in winter; 12 noon-5pm in summer).

 Insight Guided Tours take place at 2pm on Tuesdays.
 Booking for tours is essential.
 You can usually book either on the morning of the tour or better still in advance.

 The Museum is also fully open to the public during long school holidays (Easter, Summer and Christmas) and bank holidays.